khill42/OSC_IntroHPC/_episodes/99_SLURMscheduler.md

 We can see all the details of our job, most importantly if it is in the "R" or "RUNNING" state.
 Sometimes our jobs might need to wait in a queue ("QUEUED") or have an error.
-The best way to check our job's status is with `qstat`.
-It is easiest to view just your own jobs in the queue with the `qstat -u username`.
+The best way to check our job's status is with `squeue`.
+It is easiest to view just your own jobs in the queue with the `squeue -u username`.
 Otherwise, you get the entire queue.

 ## Submit Jobs with job composer on OnDemand